-- 1. Go to Setting > Support on the management GUI. - 2.
-Under the Call home tab, the General group displays.
-Click the Edit button at the bottom of the page. - 3.
-Configure Call home by updating the fields.
-For more information about values to be specified in the fields, see Table 7 on page 20 in the "Information required before starting initial configuration of your system" on page 17 topic.
+- 1. Go to Settings > Support on the management GUI. - 2.
+Click the Call home tab and then click the Edit button at the bottom of the page. - 3.
+In the General group, update the fields: - a.

-- a.
 Select the Enable Call Home check box.
 This field enables call home to transmit data to IBM support. - b.
 In the Email server IP address field, type the IP address of the email server that is used to send and receive call home emails.
 If Service Support is already configured, this field is populated.
 Then, click Test Email Server Connection and type an email ID to receive a call home test email.